ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 # Migrating CKEditor&nbsp;5 from npm to CDN

-This guide will help you migrate CKEditor&nbsp;5 from an NPM-based installation to a CDN-based installation.
-CDN-based installations can simplify the setup process by providing bundler agnostic way to lazy initialization of CKEditor&nbsp;5 scripts and styles injection, which reduce complexity in the project setup.
+This guide will help you migrate CKEditor&nbsp;5 from an NPM-based installation to a CDN-based one.
+CDN-based installations can simplify the setup process by providing a bundler-agnostic way to lazy initialization of CKEditor&nbsp;5 scripts and styles injection.
+It reduces complexity in the project setup.

 ## Prerequisites